How To Install Vinyl Decking Properly

-It is as much for show and proof of the skill of the installer as it is for water protection.
+It is as much for show and proof of the installer's skill as it is for water protection.

-All of this welding requires a lot of skilll and experience.
+All of this welding requires a lot of skills and experience.

-It is so easy to over heat the vinyl and burn it leaving black spots which permanently mark the vinyl.
+It is easy to overheat the vinyl and burn it, leaving black spots that permanently mark the vinyl.

-That's why I say, don't every bother trying to do this yourself.
+That's why I say, don't even bother trying to do this yourself.
 You will regret your decision.
 Trust me.

 The Finished Deck - Waterproof Vinyl Decking